 Welcome to the combinatory logic interpreter.

-Type an expression in the entry field and click "run!".
+Type an expression in the entry field and click ▶︎.
 A valid expression contains one or more terms and parenthesis around groups of terms.
-Unknown terms will be left as is.
+Unknown terms will be considered free variables and left as is.

 New terms can be declared by prepending "name = "